VicTheM/4EvaBraids-backend/README.md

 ## Other details
 > [!IMPORTANT]
-> The `/api/bookings/` endpoint will not work if your email and password in the `.env` file is incorrect
+> - The `/api/bookings/` endpoint will not work if your email and password in the `.env` file is incorrect
-> Futhermore, gmail rejects passwords and uses 2FA instead, so if you want to test this endpoint locally, create a token for your gmail account and use that as the password
+> - Futhermore, gmail rejects passwords and uses 2FA instead, so if you want to test this endpoint locally, create a token for your gmail account and use that as the password
-> Steps on creating a token are outlined below
+> - Steps on creating a token are outlined below
     - Go to 'Google Security settings' when you are logged in
     - Scroll to the bottom and click `search google account`
     - Type `App passwords` in the search bar
     - Type in a name in the field an press `Enter`
     - Copy the generated token and use that as your password in the `.env` file
-> 500 error code occurs when email fails to send
+> - 500 error code occurs when email fails to send

 <br>

 ## Algorithms For Crucial Parts

-{{ To be updated when code is ready }}
+1. Authentication:
+       - The only unauthenticated endpoint is the registration of new users. jwt token was used for authentication
+2. Booking Algorithm:
+       - When a client books an appointment, the details get sent to the chief braier's email address for follow up
+3. Whatsapp & IG:
+        - When clients decide to chat via a social app instaed, we keep a count of the number of times either whatsapp or IG is clicked so e can know how many clients were gotten via that means
+4. Blog:
+       - For now, the blog is a basic writeup with one topic, body and many comments

 <br>